appliedtechnology/jsfs-tool-dotfiles/README.md

 1. Open the Terminal
 1. Go to the root folder => `cd ~`, if you are not there already
 1. Install [Oh My Zsh](http://ohmyz.sh/) => `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

+  > The above command will trigger installation of xCode developer tools.
+Agree to the installation.
+  > Once the installation is done, rerun the oh-my-zsh installation above.

-1. Open a new terminal window
+4. Open a new terminal window
 1. Clone this repo into the `.dotfiles`-directory => `git clone https://github.com/saltsthlm/jsfullstackdev-dotfiles.git .dotfiles`
 1. Go into the directory => `cd .dotfiles`
 1. Run the bootstrapping script => `bash script/bootstrap`